-Canon G1 X Mark III versus Sony RX10 II
+Canon G1 X Mark III vs Sony RX10 II

 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were announced, respectively, in October 2017 and June 2015.
 Both the G1X Mark III and the RX10 II are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX10 II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Sony RX10 II

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Sony RX10 II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably larger (27 percent) than the Canon G1 X Mark III.
 Moreover, the RX10 II is substantially heavier (104 percent) than the G1X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.